reymond-group/RingBreaker/README.md

 https://figshare.com/articles/_Ring_Breaker_Neural_Network_Driven_Synthesis_Prediction_of_the_Ring_System_Chemical_Space/12366551

-These contents of these folders can be placed into data and models respectively.
+These contents of these folders must be placed into a data and models folder respectively in order for the notebook to work.

 ## Retraining